Rushanksavant/InstaDapp-Manager-Roles/README.md

 - Store manager and connector info in a nested mapping. mapping(uint64 => mapping(address => string[])) DSAmanagerConnectors

-- Adding a manager for a list of connectors
+- Adding a manager for a list of connectors (will be called by DSA)
     - check if DSA Id exist
-    - check if ant duplicate connector name already present
+    - check if any duplicate connector name already present in DSAmanagerConnectors[DSA ID][manager address]
-    - add unique connector names to DSAmanagerConnectors
+    - add unique connector names to DSAmanagerConnectors[DSA ID][manager address]

-- Removing a manager
+- Removing a manager (will be called by DSA)
     - check length of DSAmanagerConnectors[DSA ID][manager address]
     - delete DSAmanagerConnectors[DSA ID][manager address]

 - Interacting with connectors (will be called by managers)
-    - check length of DSAmanagerConnectors[DSA ID][manager address]
+    - check length of DSAmanagerConnectors[DSA ID][msg.sender]
-    - check if connector name mentioned in input is present in DSAmanagerConnectors[DSA ID][manager address] -
+    - check if connector name mentioned in input is present in DSAmanagerConnectors[DSA ID][msg.sender] -
     -